KiwiBear/exile-loot-compiler-js/README.md

 # exile-loot-compiler-js
-A node script to compile exile loot tables
+A node script to compile exile loot tables, this version allows you com nest "groups/tables" as much as you like allowing for more control over loot tables.
 All .h files -> CfgLootTables.hpp

 To use it, install [NodeJS](https://nodejs.org/en/).